darioevers/sass-boilerplate_project/README.md

 12. type "npm run" in terminal to start the liveserver and dont use this terminal window anymore
 13. Everytime you change files or directorynames, installing and updating packages, you need to restart the liveserver
 14. Everytime you make changes and save in main.scss, its content gets transferred to main.css
-15. npm run build to create gh-pages version in /dist folder
+15. "npm run build" in terminal to create gh-pages version in /dist folder